 Evens Skin Tone: Face masks are the perfect antidote to hyper-pigmentation.
 Applying them creates a smooth and even skin.
 Additionally, face masks enhances the oxygen level in the skin.

 Tightens Skin: If you are struggling with loose skin, you can solve this problem by applying a face mask regularly.
-This will promote production of collagen which creates a tighter and firmer skin.
+This will promote the production of collagen which creates a tighter and firmer skin.

 Types Of Hydrating Masks and How To Use Them